build-trust/ockam/README.md

 1. Deploy Container

     To reduce friction and focus the attention on learning, we recommend the usage of a Docker container for the learning exercise.
+To learn how to get started with Docker, please visit the [Get Started With Docker](https://docs.docker.com/get-docker/) documentation.
 Alternatively, you can skip to step 2 if you want to proceed with a non-containerized install.

     This command may take a few minutes the first time you invoke it: